Malta reopened for tourism on July 1st, allowing visitors from many nations to enter the country without an isolation period or testing.

-The above countries (in black text) on this list can enter Malta with no covid-related restrictions, no mandatory tests, and no required quarantines.
+The above countries on the green list can enter Malta with no covid-related restrictions, no mandatory tests, and no required quarantines.

-As of midnight, on Friday 21st August 2020, passengers arriving from the following countries will be required to submit a negative COVID-19 Polymerase Chain Reaction (PCR) test before boarding flights to Malta.
-Passengers who do not present this certificate can be asked to swab at the Malta International Airport or asked to self-quarantine in Malta upon arrival.
+Passengers arriving from the following countries on the ‘Amber List' will be required to submit a negative COVID-19 Polymerase Chain Reaction (PCR) test before boarding flights to Malta.
+Passengers who do not present this certificate can be asked to swab at the Malta International Airport or asked to self-quarantine for 14-days in Malta upon arrival.

 - Czech Republic

-Passengers arriving from the above mentioned destinations will be required to present a negative result of a swab test carried out within the last 72 hours.
+Passengers arriving from the above-mentioned destinations will be required to present a negative result of a swab test carried out within the last 72 hours.
 Random swabs may also be done on arrival.